maastrichtlawtech/case-law-explorer/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature Request
+name: Feature request
 about: Suggest an idea for this project
-title: '[FEATURE] '
+title: "[FEATURE]"
 labels: enhancement
 assignees: ''

 ---

 ## Feature Description